 Sankhya philosophy says that prakriti is inert by nature, but by the mere proximity of purusha–on both the cosmic and individual levels–prakriti moves and produces all that exist.
-So even though the spirit is the observer, and even in some ineffable way the controller, still the only creator is prakriti.
-Except for the spirits, prakriti is the sole source of all.
+So even though the spirit is the observer, and even in some ineffable way the controller, still the only “creator” is prakriti.
+Except for the spirits, prakriti is the sole source of all without exception.
 Both the living and the dead are made from the same substance.
 In fact, the differentiation is only one of movement or non-movement.
-The entire drama of creation and dissolution is the play of prakriti.
+The entire drama is the play of prakriti.
 When we realize this division we can begin to get a perspective on ourselves within this world and the process we are experiencing as life.

 The blind, helpless, and hopeless

 The foolish daily encounter divinity in themselves and in all that is around them.
-But, being blind, they stumble on by unaware, knowing nothing at all about themselves or others–and ordinarily not caring, either–usually despising both themselves and others, and often denying the very existence of their true Self.
+But, being blind, they stumble on by unaware, knowing nothing at all about themselves or others–and usually not caring, either, despising both themselves and others, and often denying the very existence of their true Self.

 Three views of God

 But there is the approach of wisdom (jnana), which Krishna outlines thusly:

 And others, sacrificing by the sacrifice of knowledge, worship me as One and Manifold, variously manifested, omniscient (9:15).